guisaliba/brain/notes/clean-code/meaningful-names.md

 };
 ```

-now people could read it and rise questions like: "hey, why is the modification time stamp older than its generation stamp?". single letter names also fail on that since its pretty hard not only to spell but to search for a variable `gts` instead of `generationTimeStamp`.
+now people could read it and rise questions like: "hey, how come is the modification time stamp older than its generation stamp?". single letter names also fail on that since its pretty hard not only to spell but to search for a variable `gts` instead of `generationTimeStamp`.

 if a variable or constant is used multiple times across code, then give it a search-friendly name.

 when talking about interfaces and implementations, the author points that an interface name should not be encoded, but its implementation instead. e.g.: we'll build a factory for the creation of shapes. this factory will be an interface and it will be implemented by a concrete class. instead of calling the factory `IShapeFactory`, leave this encoding (prefixing `I` on it) to the implementation.

-so, instead of encoding the factory, just name it `ShapeFactory` and then name the implementation something like `ShapeFactoryImplementation`.
+so, instead of encoding the factory, just name it `ShapeFactory` and then name the implementation something like `ShapeFactoryImplementation : ShapeFactory`.

-**clarity is king**: classes and objects should have noun or noun phrase names like `Customer`, `Account` and `AddressParser`. a class should not be a verb, like `Parser`, `Processor` or `Shifter`.

-in the other hand, methods should have verb: `deletePage`, `retrieveAccountTransaction`, `setName` and similar are ok for method namings.
+**clarity is king**: classes and objects should have noun or noun phrase names like `Customer`, `Account` and `AddressParser`. a class should not be a verb, like `Parser`, `Processor` or `Shifter`. in the other hand, methods should have verb: `deletePage`, `retrieveAccountTransaction`, `setName` and similar are ok for method naming.

-don't name things just to be cute or funny. don't write a method to clean up some object and name it after `whack()`, other people may not share the same sense of humor as you.
+don't name things just to be cute or funny. don't write a method to clean up some object and name it after `whack()`, other people may not share the same sense of humor as you.  instead, just name it `kill()` or `cleanObject()`.

-instead, just name it `kill()` or `cleanObject()`.also, avoid using the same word for two purposes. using the same term for two different ideas may be considered as a pun for other developers, and they may not laugh off it.
+also, avoid using the same word for two purposes. using the same term for two different ideas may be considered as a pun for other developers, and they may not laugh off it.

 say what you mean. mean what you say.